 Unlike lenders, angel investors do not expect repayment through monthly installments.
 Instead, they hope the business grows in value over time, allowing them to benefit from their investment later.

-Working with an angel investor comes with other advantages beyond capital.
+Working with an angel investor offers advantages beyond capital.
 Many investors provide mentorship, industry connections, and strategic guidance that can help a new company grow faster.

-However, it’s important to understand that accepting angel investment means giving up a portion of ownership in your business.
+However, it’s important to understand that accepting angel investment means giving up a portion of your business’s ownership.
 Entrepreneurs should carefully consider the long-term implications before entering into these agreements.

 Revenue-Based Financing